 Dr. Johney Green Jr. — Associate Laboratory Director for Mechanical and Thermal Engineering Sciences

 It was during his tenure as a division director that ORNL developed the Additive Manufacturing Integrated Energy (AMIE) demonstration project, a model of innovative vehicle-to-grid integration technologies and next-generation manufacturing processes.

 Green has served on numerous advisory boards for organizations including the Georgia Institute of Technology, the University of Tennessee, and the University of Memphis.
 He is a fellow of SAE International and is active in the National Academy of Engineering.
-He holds two U.S. patents in combustion science and, as the lead or co-author of more than 40 technical publications.
+He holds two U.S. patents in combustion science and is the lead or co-author of more than 40 technical publications.

 Green holds a bachelor's degree in mechanical engineering from the University of Memphis and a master's and doctorate in mechanical engineering from the Georgia Institute of Technology.